 Read on to find out more about the origins of this succulent superstar and make sure you try out the recipe!

 Lomo saltado is almost like a metaphor for modern-day culture: key ingredients from different corners of the world that combine to create something new and characteristic.
 This blending helped the dish acquired a whole new identity of its own.
 So which parts of the world have come to the table?

 A meat dish as simple to prepare as it is delicious

 Next is Spain.
-It was the conquistadors who introduced cows and beef to Peru.
-It’s worth noting that at the start of the Spanish occupation of Peru, beef was expensive (there were very few cows in the country) and its consumption was most definitely restricted to the elite.
+It was the conquistadors who introduced cows and beef.
+It’s worth noting that at the start of the Spanish occupation, beef was expensive (there were very few cows in the country) and its consumption was most definitely restricted to the elite.
 Spaniards are also believed to have first introduced rice to Peru in the early years of the colony.
-But rice in Peru didn’t reach its current-day popularity until the 20th century.
+But rice didn’t reach its current-day popularity until the 20th century.

 Key ingredients from different corners of the world that combine to create something new and characteristic

 The last country and pivotal player in the recipe: China.
 Thousands of Cantonese nationals immigrated to Peru in the mid-nineteenth century to work in agriculture.
 Soon enough the first Chinese takeaway restaurants sprang up in Lima, introducing the wok and the concept of stir-frying.

 These Chinese (and other Asian settlers to Peru) settlers also brought soy sauce, another key flavor enhancer of the dish, and were responsible for popularizing the use of rice in Peruvian cuisine.